Search

 Spain is the world's top exporter of olive oil and also sells auto parts, steel and chemicals to the United States, but is less vulnerable to Trump's threats of economic punishment than other European nations.

-The U.S. had a trade surplus with Spain for the fourth year in a row in 2025, at $4.8 billion, according to U.S. Census Bureau Data, with U.S. exports of $26.1 billion and imports of $21.3 billion.
+The U.S. had a trade surplus with Spain for the fourth year in a row in 2025, at $4.8 billion, according to U.S. Census Bureau data, with U.S. exports of $26.1 billion and imports of $21.3 billion.
+U.S. exports of crude oil and liquefied natural gas to Spain have grown in recent years.

-"We are trying to convince Spain to catch up with the 3% or 3.5% which we agreed on in NATO," he said.
+"We are trying to convince Spain to catch up with the 3% or 3.5% which we agreed on in NATO," he said, adding later that Spain's defense spending levels had nothing to do with the trade negotiations.

 Spain's Prime Minister Pedro Sanchez, one of a dwindling number of left-leaning voices in Europe, has risked Trump's ire with a series of other policy moves, including refusing to let vessels transporting weapons to Israel dock in Spain.

-(Reporting by Nandita Bose, Andreas Rinke and Victoria Waldersee, additional reporting Paolo Laudani; Writing by Andrea Shalal and Aislinn Laing; Editing by David Ljunggren, Alex Richardson and Nia Williams)
+(Reporting by Nandita Bose, Andreas Rinke and Victoria Waldersee, additional reporting by Andrea Shalal and Paolo Laudani; Writing by David Lawder and Aislinn Laing; Editing by David Ljunggren, Alex Richardson, Nia Williams and Cynthia Osterman)

 Key Takeaways